wp-plugins/custom-menu-class/readme.txt

 Simple plugin that adds extra functionality to Menu Items.
 The plugin will allow to set predefined CSS classes to menu items.
 Support for the plugin "If Menu": http://wordpress.org/plugins/if-menu/ - does not break the "If Menu" plugin.

+Example of adding new CSS classes for menu items in the "FAQ" tab here.

-Custom Menu Class is 100% free. if you have questions or need additional information u can comment on my Website (http://deving.de) or in the "Support" Tab here.
+Custom Menu Class is 100% free. if you have questions or need additional information u can comment on my Website (http://deving.de - http://deving.de/blog/wordpress/2292-wordpress-plugin-fuer-voreingestellte-css-klassen-fuer-menue-links/) or in the "Support" Tab here.

 == Installation ==